-Over the past decade, there has seemed to be a mindfulness revolution of sorts taking place in the western world.
-Today, major news media outlets like The New York Times, Time, and The Huffington Post regularly publish articles discussing mindfulness and mindfulness meditation.
+Over the past decade, there has seemed to be a mindfulness revolution of sorts taking place in the Western world.
+Today, major news media outlets like The New York Times, Time Magazine, and The Huffington Post regularly publish articles discussing mindfulness and mindfulness meditation.
 While the origins of Mindfulness Meditation can certainly be traced back to ancient Hindu and Buddhist practices, western mindfulness pioneers like Jon Kabat-Zinn should be given due credit for popularizing Mindfulness Meditation.
-Kabat-Zinn, who is the Founding Executive Director of the Center for Mindfulness at The University of Massachusetts, is most well-known for developing a Mindfulness-Based Stress Reduction (MBSR) program in 1979 and has used his distinguished academic and professional accolades to study and promote the life-affrimng benefits of meditation.
+Kabat-Zinn, who is the Founding Executive Director of the Center for Mindfulness at The University of Massachusetts, is most well-known for developing a Mindfulness-Based Stress Reduction (MBSR) program in 1979 and has used his distinguished academic and professional accolades to study and promote the life-affirming benefits of meditation.

 How to Practice:

-Where as there is a definitive object of focus in focused-attention meditation practices, western Mindfulness Meditation techniques instruct individuals to focus on being attentive to the continuously changing present moment.
+Whereas there is a definitive object of focus in focused-attention meditation practices, western Mindfulness Meditation techniques instruct individuals to focus on being attentive to the continuously changing present moment.
 To begin practicing, one would want to bring themselves into a state of heightened awareness by focusing on their breath for a few cycles of inhalations and exhalations.
 Once they feel as though their mind has slowed and they are fully present, they would then completely relax into the flow of the constantly changing experience.

 It is certain that during mindfulness practice, meditators will become distracted by thoughts, bodily sensations, emotions, and noises from external sources.
 When this happens, it is the job of the practitioner to notice that their focus has been carried away from the present moment and then non-judgmentally return themselves to just being.
 All one should do is sit quietly and watch how thoughts, emotions, external noises, and bodily sensations come and go like clouds in a vast sky.

-Additionally, it should be pointed out that a major objective of Mindfulness Meditation for westerns is to learn how to enjoy the present moment without being worried about the next things that need to be accomplished.
-Instructors of Mindfulness Meditation teach their students how to release the need to always be doing something and strive to show them how they can find enjoyment it the state of being present.
+Additionally, it should be pointed out that a major objective of Mindfulness Meditation for Westerners is to learn how to enjoy the present moment without being worried about the next things that need to be accomplished.
+Instructors of Mindfulness Meditation teach their students how to release the need to always be doing something and strive to show them how they can find enjoyment in the state of being present.